itaiglikman/livekit-livestream/README.md

 - ✅ Real-time transcription with speaker separation
 - ✅ User rejoining without crashes
 - ✅ Docker containerization and deployment
-- ✅ Remote team access via public IP
+- ✅ Remote team access via public IP with HTTPS
+- ✅ Camera and microphone access on all devices